eblio/ufo/README.md

 E = no stationary mode

 ## Usage
+* Type ```/ufo``` when in-game and enjoy !

 ## Updates
 No updates yet.

 ## Note
 * There could be entity networking problems making the ufo invisible for other players.
+* As the camera is handled by the script when you are in the vehicle you willnot be able to turn it as you normally do.